-Computers could become much more efficient than human beings: they would not need to eat, drink or sleep ('inefficient' ways of feeding themselves) and could save energy simply by 'slowing down' their functioning at will.
-In short, in the distant future, with the same energy and matter, artificial minds would be much more sustainable than biological ones.
+Computers could become much more efficient than flesh-and-blood beings: they would not need to eat, drink or sleep ("inefficient" ways of feeding themselves) and could save energy simply by "slowing down" their operation at will.
+In a distant future, in short, with the same energy and matter, artificial minds would be much more sustainable than biological ones.

 There are quite a few differences

-Physical beings have a distinct disadvantage compared to future, possibly "artificial" beings: they move in the slow world of matter.
+Physical beings have a clear disadvantage compared to future, possible “artificial” beings: they move in the slow world of matter.
 But they also have a great advantage: they are self-sufficient: they do not vanish if their connection is interrupted.

-Again: "natural" humans can remain in traditional societies that are very different from those of "software people".
-In the future there could also be a form of peaceful coexistence: "flesh and blood" humans would be a bit like today's Amish communities, they would live by their rules tolerated by the new "technological" species.
+Again: “natural” humans can remain in traditional societies very different from those of “software people”.
+In the future there could also be a form of peaceful coexistence: "flesh and blood" humans would be a bit like the Amish communities of today, they would live with their own rules tolerated by the new "technological" species.